The invisible enemy

 Wishing you and your loved ones all the best in the current crisis…keep calm and carry on..

-Remember to take all precautions, including double checking social media sources, like this ‘found’ letter from F. Scott Fitzgerald in Italy during the 1919 epidemic.
+Remember to take all precautions, including double checking social media sources.
+For example a letter supposedly written by F. Scott Fitzgerald in Italy during the 1919 epidemic.

 Stay safe and healthy, go for walks, keep connected, reading and… ‘doing your bit!’

 Doing Our Bit stories marking 100 years since the Great War

 Doing Our Bit Mosman 1914-18 Blog story Romance at Georges Heights Hospital

 Mosman register of notification of infectious diseases, 1898-1966.

 A search of Barry O’Keefe’s Trace digital archive reveals photos of families during the 1919 pandemic.

 1 Wikipedia Spanish flu sites 17-50 million, and up to 100 million

 2 Fletcher, Patrick (2012).
 The Hospital on the Hill : recollecting a hospital of the First World War.
 Mosman, N.S.W.
 Sydney Harbour Federation Trust p.99